jaystack/odata-v4-service-metadata/README.md

-# OData V4 Service Metadata
+# OData V4 Service Metadata Document

 Using this module you can generate a service metadata document response from a simple JSON format, an advanced schema JSON format or an Edmx instance created with [odata-metadata](https://github.com/jaystack/odata-metadata).